Hrī (Buddhism): Pali Canon

 There are two suttas in the Pali Canon that bear the title "Hiri Sutta."
 Both of these texts focus on the issue of moral shame.

 The first sutta (SN 1.18) is a short dialogue between the Buddha and a deity on the nature of conscience.

 The second sutta (Sn 2.3) is a question and answer dialogue between the Buddha and an ascetic regarding the nature of true friendship.

 Mahayana

+Hrīḥ is the seed syllable of the Buddha Amitābha, and represents the qualities of the Buddha of the western quarter, meditation and compassion.
+In Tibet it is also associated with Avalokiteśvara or Chenresig and is the seed syllable that symbolizes the essence of his mindstream.
+It is often visualized at the heart center of Chenrezig in meditation practices.
+The Dalai Lamas are considered to be manifestations of Chenrezig in human form.
+Therefore, the seed syllable HRI is intrinsically linked to the Dalai Lama lineage.
+This connection reinforces the Dalai Lamas' role as the embodiment of compassion and wisdom.

 The Abhidharmakośabhāsya lists hrī among the ten virtuous mental factors (daśa kuśalamahābhῡmikā dharma; 大善地法).

 The Yogācāra tradition recognizes it as one of the eleven wholesome mental factors (ekādaśa-kuśala; 十一善).

 The former text states that the difference between hrī and apatrāpya is that the former is dominated by one's own understanding of morality.
 The latter by contrast, is empowered by one's sense of embarrassment.

 In the commentaries

-The Pali Paṭṭhāna lists hiri among the twenty-five obhana cetasikas or "beautiful mental factors."
+The Pali Paṭṭhāna lists hiri among the twenty-five sobhana cetasikas or "beautiful mental factors."

 Hiri often function in conjunction with apatrāpya (Pali: ottappa), or moral dread.
 These two are responsible for encouraging a person to avoid performing evil actions.
 Together they are known as lokapāla or "guardians of the world".